Jean Gailhac: Life

 In 1849, Father Gailhac called together Appollonie Cure and five other women: Eulalie Vidal, Rosalie Gibbal, Rose Jeantet, Cécile Cambon, and Marie Roques to form the Religious of the Sacred Heart of Mary.
 Father Gailhac acted as their spiritual director and director of formation for these women who began their work in the Good Shepherd Refuge for women and the orphanage.
 Gailhac felt strongly that the purpose of the order should be the education of youth.
 He later added a boys' orphanage.
 Appollonie Cure, now Mother Saint Jean, was named the general superior of the new community.

 As the Religious of the Sacred Heart of Mary grew and expanded to other countries and continents, Father Gailhac kept in contact with them through numerous letters, visits and spiritual treatises until his death on 25 January 1890.
 With the transfer of the RSHM Mother House in Béziers to the diocese of Montpellier, Gailhac's remains were moved to the nuns' vault in the old cemetery of Béziers.

+Gailhac's spiritual writings were approved by theologians on 14 November 1952.
 Father Jean Gailhac was declared Venerable by the Roman Catholic Church in 1972.
 To mark the 220th anniversary of the founder's birth, the Religious of the Sacred Heart of Mary and their affiliates will be observing the Year of Jean Gailhac from the 13th of November 2022 and close on the 13th of November 2023 with various events planned.

 The Jean Gailhac Association operates a Children's Home in Béziers.
 Le square Jean Gailhac in Beziers is named after him.